How Much Money Does 1 Million YouTube Views Make?

 - YouTube pays creators between $0.003 and $0.005 per view on average

-- Engagement and audience demographics affect monetization rates
+- Engagement and audience demographics affects monetization rates

 - Alternative income streams can boost overall YouTube earnings